 Johnson has received fellowships from Cave Canem, Yaddo, The Nicholson Project, Callaloo, and the Conversation Literary Festival, among other organizations.
-He is the winner of the 2017 Larry Neal Writers’ Award from the DC Commission on the Arts and Humanities, the 2021 Judith A. Markowitz Award for Emerging Writers from Lambda Literary, and a 2021 Pushcart Prize for his poem “Trans is against nostalgia.”
+He is the winner of the 2017 Larry Neal Writers’ Award from the D.C.
+Commission on the Arts and Humanities (CAH), the 2021 Judith A. Markowitz Emerging Writer Award from Lambda Literary, and a 2021 Pushcart Prize for his poem “Trans is against nostalgia.”

 Johnson is a student of the percussive architecture of go-go music.
 He was named the inaugural poet in residence at the Guggenheim Museum in New York City.
 Originally from Washington, D.C., Johnson was appointed poet laureate of Takoma Park, Maryland, from 2022 to 2025.
 In 2023, Johnson received an Academy of American Poets Laureate Fellowship.